 There is a threat against a singular Sweden, if our politicians say we will join NATO, just as there was a threat against Georgia in 2008.
 It must also seem very attractive to the Kremlin to secure its northern flank at a reasonable cost in a European full scale war.

-In Eastern Europe, classic blackmailing and threat rhetoric don’t work as well as it do in Northern Europe, in peacetime.
-Putin can annex a little bit at a time in Eastern Europe.
+In eastern Europe, classic blackmailing and threat rhetoric doesn’t work as well as it do in northern Europe, in peacetime.
+Putin can annex a little bit at a time in eastern Europe.
 Or Putin can take a big chew in Scandinavia, as Hitler did.

 If democracy can prevail and the people are allowed to decide on NATO membership, the decision is given a legitimacy which Putin will find hard to dismiss.
 If our Defense Minister Peter Hultqvist and the Government (2019) are to decide, they will put Sweden in unnecessary danger.
 Which do you think is the most dangerous of the following three alternatives:

 1) To apply for membership in NATO after an invitation to the Membership Action Plan.

 2) Almost unnoticed bit by bit slipping into NATO without us applying for membership for that matter.

 3) To be non-aligned or only in alliance with Finland and build a strong Swedish defense on our own.

 Following line 1) requires that Sweden get militarily involved in the outside world and make binding commitments of military assistance to, among other countries, the Baltic states.